 Transfer of Credits Master's students may transfer up to nine credits of coursework taken outside NYU prior to their matriculation in the graduate program, provided that the coursework was not used to complete a degree already awarded and that the grade is a B or better.
-To transfer credits, one must fill out a Transfer Credit Request Form found at the GSAS administrative forms webpage.
-The completed form, along with an official transcript and course descriptions, must be submitted to Jen.
+To transfer credits, one must fill out a Transfer Credit Request Form, found at the GSAS administrative forms webpage.
+The completed form, along with an official transcript and course description(s), must be submitted to Jen.
 The request will be evaluated by the DGS and, if approved, routed to GSAS for final approval.
+MSCS students cannot transfer a foundational course, unless they have passed the corresponding Placement Exam.
+MSIS students cannot transfer FA or OS, unless they have passed the corresponding Placement Exam.